April 29, 2022

 Orta is a developer/designer who works on web-powered games.
 Prior to that, he worked on the TypeScript team in Microsoft.
 He has a decade of open source contributions ranging across many eco-systems, helps maintain a dependency manager for iOS, built Danger in many languages, contributes to working groups like GraphQL and in core teams like Jest, Svelte and React Native.
 You've probably seen his open-source design work in the React/TypeScript ecosystem.

-Daniel is on the Framework team at Nuxt - previously CTO of a tech startup.
-In his open-source work has a particular focus on serverless functions, TypeScript, and the Composition API.
+Daniel leads the Nuxt core team - previously CTO of SaaS startup and founder of a creative agency focusing on clarity of vision and message.
+His open-source work has a focus in the Vue.js and Nuxt ecosystems and he's involved in consultancy with companies around the world, particularly around JAMstack, serverless and software architecture.
 He's based in the North East of England where he lives with his family, three cats, and a dog.

 Our MCs